Citation, DOI & article data

 It is seen primarily in elderly patients (often bedbound as a consequence of dementia, stroke, or orthopedic surgery).
 Less frequently, it may also be seen in younger patients who have metabolic, neurologic and/or muscular disorders causing constipation.

-Faecaloid formation is predominantly related to chronic constipation which leads to the development of a fecaloma, which is a conglomeration of dehydrated fecal material.
+Faecaloid formation is predominantly related to chronic constipation which leads to the development of a fecaloma (see article for possible underlying causes), which is a conglomeration of dehydrated fecal material.
 This causes distention of the colonic lumen and increases the pressure on the wall, which then decreases blood supply.

 Typically shows a distended colon filled with feces and associated mural thickening.
 Other findings include fat stranding, mucosal sloughing, mesenteric hyperemia and extraluminal gas (if complicated by stercoral perforation).